 Creating a Custom Role

 But right now, it doesn't do anything.
-You need to give it permissions first.
-To give your new role permissions, scroll down the page until you get to the permissions section.
-Simply toggle the permissions you want to give to the new role.
+You need to give it a set of permissions first.
+To do that, scroll down the page until you get to the permissions section.
+Check the corresponding boxes for the permissions you want to give the custom role.
+You can learn more about EasyContent's permissions in this article.

-Now, assuming you've already given the correct permissions for your new role, it's time for the next step: assigning this role to a user.
+Once you've given permissions to your custom role, it's time to assign it to a user.

-To assign a custom role to a user, go to the Users page, which you can access in the account-level menu under Team.
+To assign a custom role to a user, head to the Users page.
+You can access it in the account menu under Team.

 - Click the corresponding Edit button under the Actions column.

-- A window containing the user's data will show up.
+- A window containing the user's info will appear.

-- Under the role dropdown, select your new custom role.
+- Under the role dropdown, select your custom role.

-Your custom role is all set up, but it's not yet fully ready.
+Your new custom role is looking good, but it's not yet quite ready.
 There's one last step you need to do.

 - Getting Started with EasyContent